It’s time for another credit card review, this time I’ll be looking at the Ink cards from Chase.

 Employers can get additional Ink credit cards for their employees for free that earn points in the associated Ultimate Rewards program.
 Individual spending limits can also be set for each employee, and spending reports can be generated.

-Three Ink Credit Cards to Choose From, All with Great Sign-Up Bonuses
+Two Ink Credit Cards to Choose From, Both with Great Sign-Up Bonuses

-There are three different versions of the Ink card available, including Ink Cash, Ink Plus, and Ink Bold; annual fees range from $0-$95 (first year free for those with fees).
+There are two different versions of the Ink card available, including Ink Cash, Ink Plus, and Ink Bold; annual fees range from $0-$95 (first year free for those with fees).

 Ink Cash is a no annual fee credit card that offers a 2% cash back rebate for purchases made at gas stations and restaurants.
 You also get 5% cash back on cable TV, internet, landline, and cell phone services, along with purchases at office supply stores like Staples or Office Depot (on the first $25,000 spent annually).